 Some types of peanut butter pack a serious protein punch.
 Check the nutritional labels for the high-protein kind.
 Once you’ve got that right, you can even spread this nutty goodness on crackers, toast, or even pancakes for your little ones to munch on.

-Milk, yoghurt and cheese are some of the best sources of both protein and calcium, in addition to other nutrients for growing robust muscles.
+Milk, yogurt and cheese are some of the best sources of both protein and calcium, in addition to other nutrients for growing robust muscles.
 Calcium helps to maximise bone growth — especially for bones that are still developing!
 Here are some ideas to serve them to your kids:

-- goats cheese (one of the best sources of Vitamin A), can be made into a simple sandwich.
+- Goats cheese (one of the best sources of Vitamin A), can be made into a simple sandwich.
 You can even use it by spreading it on bread or dip cherry tomatoes in the creamy mix.

-- milk can be drunk cold on its own.
+- Milk can be drunk cold on its own.
 But if your children aren’t so keen on the taste, why not consider spicing it up a little bit?
 Heating milk and dropping a cinnamon stick in with some honey might do the trick.

 Not all calcium and minerals need to come from dairy products — in fact, many fruits are good sources too!
 Did you know that the following can help your child’s developing body, too?